ismir2023/ismir2023.github.io/accommodation.md

 |7| [MEININGER Hotel Lambrate](https://www.meininger-hotels.com/en/hotels/milan/hotel-milan-lambrate/?utm_source=gmb&utm_medium=referral&utm_campaign=MIL-MT&utm_content=website) | Piazza Monte Titano, 10   | hostel   |

 Please be aware that the city of Milan will host several events during the ISMIR week.
-We therefore suggest that you book your accommodation as far in advance as possible.
+We therefore suggest that you book your accomodation as far in advance as possible.